 Likewise, your family will need to get to know you.
 Give them a chance.
 Tell them about how things are different (or similar) in your country.
 Avoid however, unnecessary criticism of German culture - remember, things are rarely better or worse, just different.
 Show them pictures of and tell them about your family or friends.
 Explain a bit more about your hobbies.
-You might want to cook a typical dish from your country for your family as a way to break the ice.
+You might want to cook a typical dish from your country for your family to break the ice.

 Please do your best to integrate into the German host family.
-This includes, among other things, the participation in family activities, to be present at family meals, to help with the household and to build positive relations with the host brothers and sisters and other family members.
+This includes, among other things, the participation in family activities, being present at family meals, helping with the household and building positive relations with the host brothers and sisters and other family members.
 You should treat the host family politely and show an interest in their lives.
-You will have to respect the authority of the host family regarding curfew, appointments, student's guests and household duties.
+You will have to respect the authority of the host family regarding curfew, appointments, inviting guests over and household duties.

-There are certain rules you will have to observe when living in a host family:
+There are certain rules you will have to abide by when living in a host family:

-Be on time!
+- ➤ Be on time!
 Always.
 If they ask you to be somewhere at a certain time, be there exactly at that certain time.
 It could be that you realize after some time, that your hosts are not as punctual as the stereotype suggests, and then you can adjust to that.
-However, for the beginning, just be punctual.

-Please do not take unduly long showers.
-Switch off the light and turn down the heating in your room when leaving the house.

-You are not allowed to access websites with pornographic and extreme violent content or to watch films with this content, even if your parents do not have any objection to this, since this is regarded principally, as uncalled-for and offensive during your stay in Germany.

-You should display caution when displaying personal information or pictures on social networking &/or other internet sites (e.g. Facebook, YouTube, Snapchat) to avoid damaging the privacy of the host family or other people.
-Publishing contents that are obscene, defamatory, menacing or aimed at damaging the reputation of other people can lead to premature exclusion from the exchange program.

-Please note that smoking and drinking alcohol is prohibited by German law resp.
-GLS rules.

-Your host family is responsible for providing food for you and should cook regularly and at least once a day.
+However, for the beginning, just be punctual. - > Please do not take unduly long showers.
+Switch off the light and turn down the heating in your room when leaving the house. - You are not allowed to access websites with pornographic and extreme violent content or to watch films with this content, even if your parents do not have any objection to this.
+This is regarded as uncalled-for and offensive during your stay in Germany. - You should display caution when displaying personal information or pictures on social media (e.g. Instagram, TikTok, Snapchat) to avoid damaging the privacy of the host family or other people.
+Publishing contents that are obscene, defamatory, menacing or aimed at damaging the reputation of other people can lead to premature exclusion from the exchange program. - > Please note that smoking and drinking alcohol is prohibited by German law resp.
+GLS rules. - Your host family is responsible for providing food for you and should cook regularly and at least once a day.
 It is, however, common in Germany to have one cold meal a day, generally in the evening, consisting of salad, bread, cheese and cold cuts.
-If you are hungry between meals, feel free to tell your family, but don't help yourself from the fridge without asking first.
+If you are hungry in between meals, feel free to tell your family, but don't help yourself to food without asking first. - Please note that your host family is not obligated to give you access to their home Wi-Fi.
+However, most of them will do so.
+You might be able to occasionally use your host's computer, but they don't have to let you, especially not for long stretches of time.